redhousestudio/redhousestudio.github.io/index.md

 services_section_text_left: >
   <p>As a producer I provide the experience and necessary perspective to guide a recording from start to finish.</p>
-  <p>I have been playing, composing and producing music for more than 30 years in many genres and can cover the whole process that often starts in a rehearsal room or home studio and ends in a mastering studio.</p>
+  <p>After playing, composing and producing music for more than 30 years in many genres I can cover the whole process that often starts in a rehearsal room or home studio and ends in a mastering studio.</p>

 services_section_text_right: >
   <p>What drives me is to deliver a musical experience that really expresses the artist’s inspiration.
-And make everything - from concept to final master - come together; performance, music, sound.</p>
+And make everything - from concept to final master - connect and tell the same story; performance, music, processing, mix .. sound.</p>
   <p>If you want me involved in any or all phases of your musical journey, <a href="mailto:gijs@redhouse.nl" target="blank" class="red-link">get in touch</a> and we'll have a coffee.</p>